Earnest Student Loan Refinance Review: Quick and Easy RefiStudent Loans

 - Being a U.S. citizen or possessing a 10-year (non-conditional) Permanent Resident Card

-- Residing in one of the 47 states Earnest services (residents in Nevada, Kentucky, and Delaware are out of luck) or the District of Columbia
+- Residing in one of the 48 states Earnest services (residents in Nevada and Kentucky are out of luck) or the District of Columbia

 - Being in school less than half-time and having loans already in repayment or completing your degree at the end of the current semester